Parton distributions in the shockwave formalism: Generalized transverse-momentum-dependent distributions

 where we have denoted

 For the full quark GTMD we also need Diagram~\ref{fig:quark_GTMD2}:

 We can proceed similarly to Diagram~\ref{fig:quark_GTMD1}, leading to

 By considering different possibilities for the location of the shockwave, we would seemingly also need to evaluate the diagram shown in Fig.~\ref{fig:quark_GTMD3}.
 However, as can be checked by a direct calculation, the contribution from this diagram is identically zero.
-This can be understood from causality: in this diagram, we have a quark propagator with separation $(x-y)^2 = -(\xt -\yt)^2 \leq 0$.
-Due to causality, spacelike propagators must vanish, meaning that this diagram can only give a finite contribution for $\xt =\yt$.
-At the same time, the color structure in this limit reduces to $\Tr[ 1 - V(\xt) V^\dag(\xt) ] = 0$ due to the unitarity of the Wilson lines.
-This means that only the two diagrams shown in Fig.~\ref{fig:quark_GTMD} are needed for the quark GTMD.
-The full expression is then given by:
+By following our Feynman rules, the contribution from this diagram can be written as: